You can request a refund from Google Voice.

-- Google Pay attempts to refund your credit by sending eligible Google Voice or classic Hangouts transactions back to the original form of payment.
+- Google Pay attempts to refund your credit by sending eligible Google Voice transactions back to the original form of payment.

 - If there are issues with prior refunds, you get an email from Google Pay with information on how to resolve those issues.

 Escheatment is the process by which abandoned assets or accounts are returned to a state authority.About escheatment

 Companies in the US are obligated to give assets they believe are abandoned to the state government.
 If your Google Voice account is deemed inactive, Google has to give the funds left in your account to the state where you indicated you reside.

 If you reside outside of the US, we release the funds to the state of Delaware, Google’s state of incorporation.
 Each state determines how long your account must be inactive for escheatment to take place.
 Generally, the time frame is between 2 and 5 years.